 Well to say I have been developing ODBC drivers for a while.
 Thought would write down things to understand before we write(implement) a driver.
 Not much help on web, so here we go…

-Writing a driver is not that difficult, one of the reasons being – driver manager(henceforth written as DM) taking care of a lot of things – basic error handling, maintaining handle states – helps keep track of APIs called on a particular handle, connecting ODBC applications to ODBC Driver and most important finding the driver!
+Writing a driver is not that difficult, one of the reasons being existence of Driver Manager(DM, detailed later in the blog).
+It does most of the heavy lifting – basic error handling, maintaining handle states (keeps track of APIs called on a particular handle), connecting ODBC applications to ODBC Driver and most important finding the driver!

 For linux I would suggest go ahead and install unixODBC DM.
-Windows has a Driver Manager pre-installed and on the date I am writing this blog – windows DM is the most updated DM wrt latest ODBC specifications.
+Windows has a Driver Manager pre-installed and on the date I am writing this blog – windows DM is the most updated DM as per latest ODBC specifications.

 All about the handles:

 Environment, Connection, Statement and Descriptor are the ones to say!
-This part is really confusing, what are these handles and how do I represent them internally, is there any particular specification laid down by ODBC for these handles?
-MSDN only reveals: a particular handle should contain diagnostics, state, attributes blah blah!
+This part is confusing, what are these handles and how do I represent them internally, is there any particular specification laid down by ODBC for these handles?
+MSDN only reveals: a particular handle should contain diagnostics, state, attributes, etc.

 Here is the answer – go ahead and create a struct if writing in C or a class if in C++ or I would say any data structure available for you to use and put some elements you want in it, e.g. for connection handle – host, port, user, password – i wouldn’t store this, timeout, a diagnostic data structure(this one has a fixed elements defined by ODBC spec – MSDN will help you out)… whatever you think you would need ahead in the ODBC flow.
 In my experience – this data structure continuously evolves with each new API you implement!
 Internals of these data structures are never exposed to DM or ODBC Application – but yes pointers to these structures are.